vmisiko/vue-3-payment-library/README.md

 ### How to call the payment library.

-So there 3 entry points:
+So there 4 entry points:
  ```
  1. checkout
  2. payment-option
  3. choose-payment
+ 4. Choose-payment-checkout - Choose payment page with checkout.
  ```

  To go to checkout page call the following method as shown below by passing the Bu payload